 - help staff assess in innovative ways

-- help staff give timely and more comprehensive feedback, and
+- help staff give timely and more comprehensive feedback

 - make it easier to manage large volumes of marking and administration.